skoerfgen/ACMECert/README.md

 >
 > **`ari_cert_id`**
 >
-> If this parameter is present, it will be set to the ARI Certificate ID of the given certificate.
+> If this parameter is present, it will be set to the ARI CertID of the given certificate.
 >
-> See the documentation of [getCertificateChain](#acmecertgetcertificatechain) where the ARI Certificate ID can be used to replace an existing certificate.
+> See the documentation of [getCertificateChain](#acmecertgetcertificatechain) where the ARI CertID can be used to replace an existing certificate.
 >
 > Example: [Get/Use ACME Renewal Information](#getuse-acme-renewal-information)
 ###### Return Values